-Field Description System Up Time The time in days, hours, and minutes since the last switch reboot.
+Field Description System Object OID The base object ID for the switch's enterprise MIB.
+Date & Time The current date and time.
+System Up Time The time in days, hours, and minutes since the last switch reboot.
 Base Mac Address Universally assigned hardware address of the switch.